hyukjekwon/Boy_Scout_Simulator/README.md

     - [Click](https://www.youtube.com/watch?v=vzfqwCu2hi4)
     - Scroll when moving sliders (just click but repeating when the value changes)
 ## MAP - Jared Starman
+### MAP ORGANIZATION
+The Map is divided into 4 sections
+####-Tutorial
+This section Is where the player starts.
+They learn the basics of orineteering, with lightposts teaching them how to do it properly

+####-Tile 2 - Forest
+This section is for the players to do the orienteering between three objectives.
+They interact with radios to update their instructions

+#### Tile 3 - Airport
+In this section, players must press each of the 4 objectives (the trucks in the hangars and the plane).
+They also learn how to deal with the three times of animals

+### Tile 4 - Mountain
+This is the final section, where playuers need to do both at the same time

 ### Unity Assets Cited (all modified with collision assets)
 - [MILITARY VEHICLE](https://assetstore.unity.com/packages/3d/vehicles/land/military-vehicle-9225)
 - [GAZ 66](https://assetstore.unity.com/publishers/2837)